ttrmw/ttrmw.co.uk/_posts/2015-02-20-hardware_button_brightness.md

 ###Scripting Screen Brightness in Linux
 The backlight is exposed to the user through /sys/class/backlight, which will contain a directory named for the graphics card's vendor, in my case this was intel_backlight.

-Whichever vendor the card is, the directory will contain
+Whichever vendor the card is, the directory will contain:

 {% highlight sh %}
 $ ls /sys/class/backlight/intel_backlight